vivekd95/ToDoApp/README.md

 ### To run this project, Follow these steps:
 1.)
 Download it.\
 2.)
-Install npm in the directory via npm install.\
+Install npm in the client & server folders via npm install.\
 3.)
-Open it in whatever IDE you want(mostly VSC) and use "ctrl+`" to open terminal and type npm start to run it in localhost.\
+Open it in whatever IDE you want(mostly VSC) & open two terminals.\

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+4.)
+To run server, navigate to cd server in one terminal & run npm run start.\
+5.)
+To run client, navigate to cd client in one terminal & run npm run start.\

 The page will reload if you make edits.\
 You will also see any lint errors in the console.\

 Thank You. :)